 The goal of this program is to assist states and localities in developing or expanding services that meet the needs of incarcerated parents and their children.
-Programs proposed should aim to reduce recidivism, protect the safety of law enforcement (correctional officers) within state and locally managed facilities or private facilities under contract with a state or locality, and reduce violent crime.
-In addition to engaging incarcerated parents and their children, this program supports the delivery of transitional reentry services upon release to reduce recidivism and prevent violent crime.
+Programs proposed should aim to prevent violent crime, reduce recidivism, and protect the safety of law enforcement (correctional officers) within state and locally managed facilities or private facilities under contract with a state or locality.
+In addition to engaging incarcerated parents and their children, this program supports the delivery of transitional reentry services, including services to minor children, upon release to reduce recidivism and prevent violent crime.